sarablom/react-redux/README.md

 Practicing React Redux with a counter component.
 Code from Maximillian Schwarzmullers Udemy course "React - The Complete Guide (incl Hooks, React Router, Redux)".

-In the main branch the code is written with npm packages redux and react-redux.
+In the main branch the code is written with npm package @reduxjs/toolkit.
-In the react-toolkit branch the code is written with npm package @reduxjs/toolkit.
+In the react-redux branch the code is written with npm packages redux and react-redux.

 ## Get the project